genestack/sdk/docs/source/scripts/genestack-application-manager.rst

                                [-S <scope>]
                                <version> <appId> [<appId> ...]

-    Mark applications of the specified version as stable.
+    Mark applications with the specified version as stable.

     command arguments:
       <version>             applications version or '-' (minus sign) to remove
                             stable version
-      <appId>               application identifier to mark as stable
+      <appId>               ID of the application to be marked as stable
       -S <scope>, --scope <scope>
-                            scope in which application will be stable (default is 'user'): session | system | user
+                            scope in which the application will be stable (default is 'user'): session | system | user

     optional arguments:
       -h, --help            show this help message and exit